damonsauve/proxy-cache/README.md

 }
 ```

-cacheDuration, in seconds, determines how long a single page is stored in the cache.
+**cacheDuration**, in seconds, determines how long a single page is stored in the cache.

-cacheSizeBytes, in bytes, set the maximum size in bytes of all cached objects.
+**cacheSizeBytes**, in bytes, set the maximum size in bytes of all cached objects.

-cacheSizeElements sets the maximum number of cached objects.
+**cacheSizeElements** sets the maximum number of cached objects.

 For each setting, when the maximum value is reached, the oldest item in the cache is purged.